AOT-Technologies/forms-flow-ai/forms-flow-idm/README.md

 * [Keycloak Setup](#keycloak-setup)

 ## Authentication
-All the resources in the formsflow.ai solution requires authentication i.e. user must be a member of realm.
+All the resources in the formsflow.ai solution require authentication i.e. users must be a member of a realm.

 ## Authorization
-Roles and Groups together play a vital role in granting or restricting user with access of choice.
+Roles and Groups together play a vital role in granting or restricting users with access of choice.
 ### User Roles
 The framework defines user roles which are standardized across all the products.
 During the installation process, component-specific variants of these roles are set up, these need to be added to the .env file to provide seamless integration: